top of page

 A lasting term should be estimated for each item to comprehend its impact on the price of a batch of soap.
 Each soap mold, for example, could withstand 200 batches, or a precision scale could last ten years (= x batches)...

-• production supplies such as cleaning and disinfecting products, energies...
+• production & operating supplies such as cleaning and disinfecting products, energies, water...

 3. Salary